AltBeacon/android-beacon-library/beacon-transmitter-devices.md

 ##Device Support For Beacon Transmission with Android 5

 The list below identifies the Android device builds that are able to transmit as beacons.
-The abilty to transmit as a beacon requires Bluetooth LE advertisement capability, which may or may not be supported by a device's firmware.
+The ability to transmit as a beacon requires Bluetooth LE advertisement capability, which may or may not be supported by a device's firmware.
 This list was last updated on April 12, 2015 and is based on success/failure reports from the [Locate app for Android](https://play.google.com/store/apps/details?id=com.radiusnetworks.locate).